 How to Roast Green Chiles at Home

-- Raw chile peppers - anaheim, Hatch, poblano, or jalapeño
+- Raw chile peppers - Anaheim, Hatch, poblano, or jalapeño

-Blister chile under flame
+Blister chile over flame:

-Turn on your gas burner on to the highest setting.
+Turn on your gas burner to the highest setting.
 Balance the chile pepper directly on the metal grates over the gas burner.
 Let the chile pepper sit on the burner as its skin begins to bubble and turn black (about a minute).

-Continue until charred on all sides
+Continue until charred on all sides:

 Once one side of the chile gets well blistered, use tongs (or if you can, grab the stem with your fingers) to turn the chile to another side.